 To execute the Display Test, select 4 from the DIAGNOSTIC TEST MENU, press Enter and follow the directions displayed on the screen.
-The Display test contains ten subtests (for the 400CS, plus one more for the 400CDT) that test the 400 series display in various modes.
+The Display test contains ten subtests that test the display in various modes.
 Move the highlight bar to the subtest you want to execute and press Enter.